November 11, 2022 The original review was published on April 20, 2015. Opinions remain unchanged.

 Baggy shirts ripple in the Californian breeze, and the branches of trees gently swing.
 Waves froth at the tips, and the individual gritstones of tarmac driveways glisten in the baking sun.
 As you take your first stroll through Los Santos, it gradually becomes clearer and clearer the amount of work that’s gone into this PC redux.
 Foliage is dense, lush, and full of texture.
 Walls look rough to the touch.
 Cats have fur you just want to brush your fingers through.
 Metallic paint jobs glisten under lamps with a high-gloss reflection.
 The difference between the original console version and the PC edition is how I imagine it looks like for a short-sighted person to put on their glasses.
 After they’ve had their eyeballs replaced with UHD bionics.

-But playing the best version of the game will cost you.
+But playing the best version of the game will cost you, so you might want to check the GTA 5 system requirements.
 I’ve been playing on a rig that sports an i7 3770k clocked at 3.5ghz, with 16GB RAM and an ATI Radeon HD 7970 GPU with 3GB video memory.
 To maintain a mostly steady 60fps, I’ve been playing the game with almost everything turned up to max, at a resolution of 1920×1200.
 Textures, shadows and the like are all at their highest settings, with FXAA turned on and MSAA set to 2x.
 It’s MSAA that seems to be the kicker; notching it up to 4x slices the framerate down to around 35fps.
 To help you judge how much of an impact you’re having with setting tweaks, a handy little meter in the graphics settings displays how much VRAM your chosen settings will eat up.
 The further into the red danger zone the meter fills, the heavier the expected impact on performance.

 On a relatively common, two-year-old setup then, Grand Theft Auto V runs wonderfully.
 I’ve played the Xbox 360 version for around 40 hours, and you can immediately feel the difference that 60fps makes.
 Cars are faster and smoother, allowing minute adjustments to steering and a feeling of more control.
 It also stops the game from looking ‘cinematic’; and that’s an astonishingly good thing.
 Playing at 30fps makes it feel like you’re interacting with a movie.
 At 60fps, the barrier between you and Los Santos is shattered, and you feel far closer to being there.